-To develop their model, Scurich and John conduct a series of simulations using different values for the key parameters: $\mu_0$ , $P_r$ , and $P_c$ .
-Everything in the paper follows from the assumptions about these values and their distributions.
+To develop their model, Scurich and John conduct a series of simulations using different values for the key parameters: μ_0 , P_r , and P_c .
+Everything in the paper follows from the assumption about these values and their distributions.
 Each simulation consists of the following steps: